-Our 1-to-1 tutoring and academic coaching sessions provide personalized learning strategies and academic support for learners of all ages.
+Our tutoring sessions provide personalized learning strategies and academic support for learners of all ages.
 Our tutors devote 100% of their attention to the student’s unique needs, create a safe environment for asking questions, and work at the student’s own pace to achieve increased confidence and skill mastery.

-Families interested in 1-to-1 subject tutoring or academic coaching can contact us at 1-833-STUDY-UP or firstname.lastname@example.org to schedule a free consultation.
+Families interested in tutoring can contact us through our web form or by calling us at 1-833-STUDY-UP or emailing us firstname.lastname@example.org to schedule a free consultation.
 Both the student and a parent should attend the consultation.
 In preparation for our meeting, the family and student should consider their specific goals for tutoring.
 Does the student want to feel more confident about a certain subject?
 Be more organized and prepared for daily classes?
 Does the family need to relieve the pressures of nightly homework?

 We do not conduct an initial assessment of students.
 We believe assessments are unnecessary and stressful for students, especially at the outset of tutoring.
 Instead, we ask the student what they would like to be different or better as a result of tutoring.
 By taking an active role in choosing the direction of their tutoring, students enhance their self-awareness and begin to take responsibility for their own learning.
 We encourage the student to paint a picture of the positive changes they will see in their academic and personal life, once their goals are achieved, and to explore what they are already doing that is working.
 This goal-setting with the student allows us to create benchmarks that will set the student up for academic progress.